didkovsky/onend/http-2/README.md

 })

 /**
- * Also, socket will not release.
+ * Also, a socket will not release.
  */
 server.maxConnections = 1
 server.listen(333)